grygorek/FreeRTOS_cpp11/README.md

 Included library implements an interface enabling C++ multithreading in FreeRTOS.
 That is:
-  * Creating threads - std::thread,
+  * Creating threads - std::thread, std::jthread,
   * Locking - std::mutex, std::condition_variable, etc.
   * Time - std::chrono, std::sleep_for, etc.
   * Futures - std::assync, std::promise, std::future, etc.
   * std::notify_all_at_thread_exit
   * C++20 semaphores, latches, barriers and atomic wait & notify

+Taking the advantage of custom integration with GCC, this library provides API to set thread custom attributes, like a stack size for example.

 I have not tested all the features.
 I know that `thread_local` does not work.
 It will compile but will not create thread unique storage.